 Why Bother Sending An eGreeting Card?

 With the holiday season coming up, now is a great time to send a friendly e-card to your contacts.
-Follow these tips to create an e-card your customers will want to read (and check out this link for more inspiration or to get started on your own project).
+Follow these tips to create an e-card your customers will want to read.

 Develop your strategy early.
 Don’t wait until the last minute to determine the type of e-card you want to send.
 E-cards build relationships with your customers by showing them that you care enough to remember, so a card that’s thrown together won’t cut it.